 What this means for you:

-• OSTC is a staff of highly trained court-martial lawyers
+- OSTC consists of highly trained court-martial attorneys

-• OSTC is judged on how often it wins, not how many cases it files
+- OSTC is judged on how often it wins, not the number of cases filed

-OSTC does not want to take a weak case into court and lose it.
-If they believe the evidence will not support a conviction in front of a fair factfinder, they will reduce charges, work out a defense-friendly deal, or defer the case back to the command for a lower form of disposition.
-That’s not likely to happen if the defense stays in hiding throughout the investigation and Article 32 process.
+OSTC does not want to take weak cases to trial.
+If the evidence is insufficient to support a conviction, they may reduce charges, negotiate a favorable resolution, or return the case to command for a lower-level disposition.
+These outcomes are less likely if the defense remains inactive during the investigation and Article 32 process.

-OSTC decides whether to prosecute, modify charges, or redirect the matter to a lower disposition. - Pre-trial Motions and Preparation
+- Referral of Charges: OSTC decides whether to prosecute, modify charges, or pursue another disposition.

-The judge resolves legal disputes about evidence and procedure. - Trial
+- Pre-Trial Motions and Preparation: The judge resolves legal issues regarding evidence and procedure.

-The case proceeds to findings (guilty or not guilty) and, if needed, sentencing.
+- Trial: The case proceeds to findings (guilty or not guilty) and sentencing if necessary.

 The Article 32 Hearing: Opportunities

-• whether the case will survive the higher standard of proof that would apply at trial
+- Whether the case meets the higher burden of proof required at trial

-When used properly, the Article 32 hearing allows the defense to:
+When used effectively, the hearing allows the defense to:

 What Happens at Trial